kchansf5/Big-Fish/README.md

 ## Future Improvements
 There are several features and improvements that I would like to make to Big Fish in the future.
 Some of these include:

+* Canvas sizing and logic for timing bar velocity needs improvement
 * Additional animations on successful catches incorporating the use of sprites - perhaps a fish jumping out of water
 * New levels of difficulty and exploration with item selection availability - different types of equipment such as various rods, hooks, and fishing bait
 * Different types of fish species to catch and store in a fishing log